gokul-gokz/Friction_finger_gripper_RL/README.md

 ### Getting Started

-Read this paper to understand more about the environment and description. [here](https://github.com/openai/gym/blob/master/gym/envs/toy_text/taxi.py).
+Read this [paper](https://github.com/openai/gym/blob/master/gym/envs/toy_text/taxi.py) to understand more about the environment and description.

 The repository contains three files:
 - `agent.py`:Contains the agent description.